Protests over immigration raids popping up across the country with more planned

 A worker rolled paint over graffiti on a wall to block it out.
 National Guard officers wearing fatigues and carrying rifles prevented people from entering the area unless they worked there.

+Among the demonstrators was U.S. Rep. Pramila Jayapal, a Democrat from Washington state.

+“Enough of these mass ICE raids that are sweeping up innocent people," Jayapal said.
+“As we see people exercising the constitutional rights to peacefully use their voices to speak out against this injustice, they are being met with tear gas and rubber bullets.” ___

-Associated Press writers Martha Bellisle in Seattle and Amy Taxin in Santa Ana, California contributed.
+Associated Press writers Martha Bellisle in Seattle, Leah Willingham in Boston and Amy Taxin in Santa Ana, California contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.